Workman/RapidRails/README.md

      # To Add origin (useful if you want to use a repository host)
      git remote add origin <Github/BitBucket URL>

+If you need a **background worker**

+    # Pay for a worker dyno
+    heroku ps:scale worker=1

+When you're ready to be legit and **run production loads**

+    # Upgrade your dynos to a paid plan
+    heroku ps:scale web=2
+    # Enable Preboot
+    heroku features:enable preboot

 Common Tasks
 ------------